A job change can be painful. And ambiguous world events don’t make it any easier.

 3. Your network isn’t energized—you have either a closed network or a stagnant one.

 A stagnant network means you don’t keep in touch with your contacts on a regular basis and when you do, there is no engagement on your posts.
-The best way to stay in touch without a lot of work is to post updates that curate industry information and events for your network on social media.
+The best way to stay in touch without a lot of work is to Comment on posts of high-visibility connections in a way that curates industry information and events, positioning you as an expert.

 77% of employers report they will stop considering a top candidate who doesn’t have a developed LinkedIn profile.